usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 Set a parameter's value and even override its description

-`@param-id` indicates the parameter (within the scope of the referenced catalog or authority).
+`@param-id` indicates the parameter (within the scope of the referenced catalog or resource).
 The value element is used to provide a value for insertion of a value for the parameter when the catalog is resolved and rendered.
 A desc element can be presented (made available) to a calling profile – that is, it is a parameter description helping to set the parameter in higher layers, not this one (when profiles are expected to provide baselines, for example).

 #### &lt;alter> Alteration